pssolanki111/polygon/docs/Getting-Started.rst

 Most methods and functions have sane default values which can be customized as needed.
 Required parameters need to be supplied as positional arguments (which just means that the order of arguments matter when passing more than one).

+Some options, crypto and forex endpoints expect you to append prefixes ``O:, C:, X:`` respectively in front of tickers (on options symbols, forex pairs and crypto pairs). **the library handles this for you** so you can pass in those with or without the prefix.

 **Parameters which have special values are supplied as python enums**.
 You can however always pass in your own values but it is recommended to use enums as they mitigate the possibilities of an error.